cr0nica1/flare-on_12/_posts/2025-10-29-flareon12-solution.md

                 bear_mode = True
 ```

 To be precise, `bear_sum` is the product of all the `len(LevelNames[current_level])` values.
-Since multiplication is commutative (the order does not affect the result), we can easily calculate the value regardless of the randomized level sequence.
+Since multiplication is commutative (the order does not affect the result), i can easily calculate the value regardless of the randomized level sequence.
 The final calculation is: `bear_sum = 10 * 4 * 12 * 6 * 16 = 46080`

-By passing this result into the `GenerateFlagText()` function, we can successfully decrypt the ciphertext
+By passing this result into the `GenerateFlagText()` function, i can successfully decrypt the ciphertext

 Flag: drilling_for_teddies@flare-on.com